-It is of great importance to a country, that there should be as many understandings as possible actively employed within it.
-Mankind are much happier for the discovery of barometers, thermometers, steam-engines, and all the innumerable inventions in the arts and sciences. every day and every hour reaping the benefit of such talent and ingenuity.
-The same observation is true of such works as those of Dryden, Pope, Milton and Shakspeare.
-Mankind are much happier that such individuals have lived and written; they add every day to the stock of public enjoyment - and perpetually gladden and embellish life.
-Now, the number of those who exercise their understandings to any good purpose, is exactly in proportion to those who exercise it at all; but, as the matter stands at present, half the talent in the universe runs to waste, and is totally unprofitable.
-It would have been almost as well for the world, hitherto, that women, instead of possessing the capacities they do at present, should have been born wholly destitute of wit, genius, and every other attribute of mind of which men make so eminent an use: and the ideas of use and possession are so united together, that, because it has been the custom in almost all countries to give to women a different and a worse education than to men, the notion has obtained that they do not possess faculties which they do not cultivate.
-Just as, in breaking up a common, it is sometimes very difficult to make the poor believe it will carry corn, merely because they have been hitherto accustomed to see it produce nothing but weeds and grass -they very naturally mistake present condition for general nature.
-So completely have the talents of women been kept down, that there is scarcely a single work, either of reason or imagination, written by a woman, which is in general circulation either in the English, French, or Italian literature; - scarcely one that has crept even into the ranks of our minor poets.
+It is of great import to ce to a country, that there should be as many understandings as possible actively or ployed within it.
+Mankind are much happier for the discovery of birometers, thermometers, steam-engines, and all the intumer, ble inventions in the arts and sciences.
+We are every day and every hour reaping the barbit of such talent and ingenuity.
+The same observation inve of such talent and ingenuity.
+The same observation inve of such talent and ingenuity.
+The same observation inve of such works as those of Dryden, Pope, Milton and Shalespeire.
+Muchand are much happier that such individuals have laved and written;-they add every day to the stock of pubtic enjoyment-and perpetually gladden and embellish life.
+Now, the number of those who express their understandings to any good purpose, is exactly in proportion to those who exercise it at all is but, as the matter stands at present, half the talent in the universe

+Stranger and surger universe runs to waste, and is totally unprofitable.
+It would have been almost as well for the world, hitherto, that women, instear of possessing the capacities they do at present, should have been born wholly destitute of wir, genius, and every other attribute of mind of which men make so eminent an use ; and the ideas of use and possession are so united together, that, because it has been the custom in almost all countries to give to women a different and a worse education than to men, the notion has obtained that they do not possess faculties which they do not cultivate.
+Just as, in breaking up a common, it is sometimes very difficult to make the poor believe it will carry corn, merely because they have been hitherto accustomed to see it produce nothing but weeds and grass-they very naturally mistake its present condi-tion for its general nature.
+So completely have the talents of women been kept down, that there is scarcely a single work, either of reason or imagination, written by a woman, which is in general circulation, either in the English; French, or Italian liferature ;--scarcely one that has crept even into the ranks of our minor poets.
+1. poets.